dancornutt/Porsche944/07K_Swap.md

 The stock crank pulley definitely works but there have been documented cases of throwing belts at higher RPMs.
 To get around this use the TTRS/RS3 crank pulley, p/n: 07K105243H.
 Audi uses a viscous center pulley to reduce the high RPM vibration and keep your belts, well belted.

+VW Book torque value is 50 Nm + 90° turn with note of always replace bolts.

 ### Power Steering Pump

 The original power steering pump will not work with this swap.
 The swap allows use of a 1.8t power steering pulley and to have it relocated to the lowermost location on the accessory bracket.

+Our can has a manual steering rack so the power steering pump it not needed.
+That being said the pump pulley is a dual pulley and is needed to run the alternator and water pump.

+We are investigating using a dummy pump or A/C compressor to allow the water pump and alternator to be run.

 ### Valve Cover

 The BBG kit uses a billet valve cover.
 This is required for clearance of the stock 944 hood.
 At the rear of the valve cover is a -10 AN line to allow for crankcase venting.
 See Breather section.
 The BBG kit comes with all required hardware.

+Steps:
+  1) Remove plastic valve cover and gasket
+  2) Clean surfaces of head and new valve cover
+  3) Put very small dab or grease in all 0-ring pockets in new valve cover
+  4) Install o-rings and push into grease to be retained during installation
+  5) Apply sealant Victor Reinz 000-043-203-73 to gasket pocket of valve cover.
+Should be just enough that sealant is slightly above well.
+Be careful not to overfill!
+  6) Immediately install valve cover with a bolt at either end to prevent valve cover moving, just run fasteners down by hand with no torque.
+  7) Install all fasteners by hand
+  8) Tighten to hand tight

 <p align="right">(<a href="#top">back to top</a>)</p>